 The Company has a wide customer base in the energy sector ranging from large multinational public entities to small private companies.
-As at March 31, 2017, 45% (December 31, 2016: 62%) of the Company's consolidated accounts receivables were due from two customers (December 31, 2016: two customers).
-All but a small portion of these receivables have been collected subsequently.
+As at June 30, 2017, 65% (December 31, 2016: 62%) of the Company's consolidated accounts receivables was due from one customer (December 31, 2016: two customers).
+This receivable has been collected subsequently.
 Currently there are no significant economic dependencies on any other particular customers.
-The carrying amount of account receivables and cash represents the maximum credit exposure.
+The carrying amount of account receivables and cash and restricted cash represents the maximum credit exposure.